mariia-korzun/hw-data-types/README.md

 makeListFromRange([2, 7]) // [2, 3, 4, 5, 6, 7]

 7. Write a function that accepts an array of object and returns new array of values by passed key name.
 That function should not change the original array.
-Reuse function from task 2.
+You can reuse function from task 2.

 const actors = [
   { name: ‘tommy’, age: 36 },